Guide to Creating Effective Work Orders

 Reviewing and analyzing completed Work Orders is essential for continuous improvement, giving facility managers and maintenance teams valuable real-life data on their reactive and preventive maintenance efficiency and productivity.

-How to Create a Maintenance Work Order (Step-by-Step)
+How to Create a Maintenance WO (Step-by-Step)

 Following the above lifecycle, here is a real-life example of the process that flows through an organization from need identification to completion.